 Irish cream: I'm a bit of a snob when it comes to Irish cream liqueur and will only contemplate Baileys.
 To be fair, it's a long time since I've given any other brand a go, perhaps there are some pretty good ones around now.
 Just feel free to use the one that you prefer.

-Espresso coffee: this Irish cream latte is best when made with freshly brewed strong espresso coffee.
+Espresso coffee: Irish cream latte is best when made with freshly brewed strong espresso coffee.
 Use a minimum of 18g to brew 60ml of coffee.

-Milk: this drink is intended to be decadent and creamy, so use whole (full-fat milk).
-At a push, you can use semi-skimmed, but I insist that you never use skimmed milk – it’s a woefully inferior product and, quite frankly, I consider it an insult to milk.
+Milk: This drink is intended to be decadent and creamy, so use whole (full-fat milk).
+At a push, you can use semi-skimmed, but I insist that you never use skimmed milk - it's a woefully inferior product and, quite frankly, I consider it an insult to milk.

-Step by step instructions
+Step by Step Instructions

 Expert tips